aknuds1/chuckjs/README.md

     npm install

-After doing this, you should be able to build the parser, by running grunt:
+After doing this, you should be able to build ChuckJS, by running grunt:

     grunt